Breast Lift / Breast Lift + Augmentation

 Full Mastopexy Lift (Anchor Lift)

-2 Step Breast Augmentation + Lift Surgery on the Gold Coast
+Two-Stage Breast Lift and Augmentation Surgery on the Gold Coast

-Our surgeons on the Gold Coast prefer to perform a 2 step Breast Augmentation + Lift procedure.
-This involves your surgeon initially performing JUST a breast lift in order to make the breast as symmetrical as possible and then inserting an implant 6 to 12 months later.
-There are additional benefits of undergoing your surgery following a 2 step process which are:
+Our Plastic Surgeons on the Gold Coast prefer to perform a two-stage Breast Lift and Augmentation procedure.
+This involves your Surgeon initially performing JUST a Breast Lift in order to make the breast as symmetrical as possible and then inserting an implant 6 to 12 months later.
+There are additional benefits of undergoing your surgery following a two-stage process which are:

-- Safe Option – less risk of wound separation, infection, stretched incisions.
+- Potentially safer option – less risk of wound separation, infection, stretched incisions.

 - More breast symmetry (after the breasts have been brought to the same size, the same shape and profile of implant can be used)

 - Larger implants can also be used at the time of insertion (as they won’t place as much pressure on freshly made incisions)